here a visual of it.

 Fermi Paradox Visualizer

-A downloadable project for Windows, Mac OS X, and Linux
+A downloadable project for Windows, macOS, and Linux

 A relatively simple visualizer to see the Fermi Paradox in action, where species arise in star systems and broadcast signals until they are destroyed.
 If a species becomes intelligent while another is broadcasting, they will find each other.
 A dead species also sends out one last broadcast which can be spotted if another arises in time.